How I brought LCP down to under 350 ms for Google-referred users on my website

 Writing tests

 It’s always good to have tests, and in this particular case, it was especially important.
-That’s because it is very easy to make a change that breaks SXG, and the effects will be invisible in development and hard to spot in production.
+That’s because it is very easy to make a code change that breaks SXG, and the effects will be invisible in development and hard to spot in production.

 During future development, I expect things like adding new cookies and accessing the session directly or indirectly would be the most common causes of SXG breakage.